 Karen Touchie, North of Eden Gin, NSW

 Karen and Gavin set up their distillery on a farm just outside Bega.
-This year has seen them face huge challenges with the unprecedented bush fires,.

 They may be one of the newer kids on the block, but they have already picked up a Silver medal at the International Wine and Spirits Competition.

 Debra Clayton, Puss & Mew Distillery, VIC

 Debra has given up a 20+ year career in teaching to launch Puss & Mew with her husband.
 Deb is chief taster and the master toaster of the coconut that stars in their Honey Coconut gin.